 The earliest critics of slavery were anything but religious; most were eighteenth-century rationalists in the Enlightenment tradition who had come to view slavery as contrary to the recently articulated "rights of man."
 Somewhat later, pioneer Quaker abolitionists branded slavery "un-Christian."
 Slavery was outlawed in Britain in 1772, and in the United States, states north of Maryland between 1777 and 1804.
 These reforms were generally the work of political, not religious, activists.

+Early History.
 The American abolition movement arose in response to the recognition that slavery south of the Mason-Dixon line would not dissolve under the pressure of moral suasion.
 Early activists included William Lloyd Garrison (1805–1879), a journalist and activist who personally inspired most of the other principal abolitionist leaders.
 Among these was the nondenominational minister Beriah Green (1795–1874); at this time, declining to align with any established denomination was a radical stance.
-Green preached America’s first abolitionist sermons in Ohio in 1832; from 1833 to 1844, he led Oneida College, a labor college that pioneered integration of black and white students.
+Green preached America’s first abolitionist sermons in Ohio in 1832; from 1833 to 1844, he led the Oneida Institute, a labor college that pioneered integration of black and white students.
 (Oneida was located in the ironically named Whitesboro, near Syracuse.)

 Other notable area activists included C. D. B. Mills of Syracuse, Susan B. Anthony of Rochester, and Matilda Joslyn Gage of Fayetteville.

-Susan B. Anthony is of course better known for her woman’s suffrage (nineteenth-century practice was to use the singular, woman's; later practice was to use the plural, women's) activism than for her significant abolitionist work.
+Susan B. Anthony is of course better known for her woman’s suffrage activism than for her significant abolitionist work.
+(Nineteenth-century practice was to use the singular, woman's; later practice was to use the plural, women's.)
 Douglass was an outspoken freethinker, a friend of Robert Ingersoll, and an attendee at the 1848 Seneca Falls convention that launched the woman’s rights movements and the reform career of freethinker Elizabeth Cady Stanton (1815–1902).
 All the activists named in this paragraph participated in the Underground Railroad and at various times harbored escaped slaves in their homes.